agsb/milliForth-6502/README.md

 - all tib (84 bytes), locals (14 cells), data (36 cells) and return (36 cells) stacks are in page $200 ;
 - tib and locals grows forward, stacks grows backwards ;
-- none overflow or underflow checks ;
+- no overflow or underflow checks ;
 - only immediate flag used as $80, no extras flags ;
 - as Forth-1994: FALSE is $0000 and TRUE is $FFFF ;